 There is strong evidence from the clinical trials that taking the vaccine greatly reduces the chance that a person will get COVID-19, which can be a serious or sometimes fatal illness.
 There are a number of studies underway on how COVID-19 and the vaccines affect people with lupus.

 The American College of Rheumatology COVID-19 Vaccine Clinical Guidance recommends that people with autoimmune and inflammatory rheumatic disease (which includes lupus) get the vaccine unless they have an allergy to an ingredient in the vaccine.
 We will have more information as more research studies are conducted and analyzed over time.
 We recommend talking with your health care team about the vaccines and your treatment plan, since it can vary from person to person.

 Additionally, please continue to follow our Coronavirus and Lupus page for more updates as information is made available.

-Will the COVID-19 vaccine be safe for pregnant women or children with lupus?
+Is the COVID-19 vaccine safe for pregnant women?

 After I have received the vaccine, can I stop wearing a mask and go back to my pre-pandemic activities?

 Many places have lifted mask mandates and fewer people are wearing masks in public places.